 Calvert Cliffs Unit 2 Maryland

 “Force Majeure” shall mean any one of the following events, as determined by ENA in its sole discretion: any flood, earth movement, tornado, named storm, fire, solar flare, magnetic disturbance, civil disturbance, sabotage, terrorism, act of the public enemy, labor dispute, any official governmental, court, regulatory or control area order, proceeding or action, or the willful act of the Counterparty.
-Economic hardship shall not constitute Force Majeure pursuant to this agreement.
+Economic hardship shall not constitute Force Majeure pursuant to this transaction.

-By submitting a transaction request via EnronOnline for this product, you expressly acknowledge and agree that the General Terms and Conditions (GTC), which you are required to accept before submitting a bid FOR THIS PRODUCT, will govern this transaction, notwithstanding any pROVISION to the contrary in the Electronic Trading Agreement or otherwise.

-The transaction is for the applicable hours as set forth herein on each Delivery Day for12:01 a.m. on the Effective Date 15 Jul 2000 to11:59 p.m. on the Termination Date 31 Jul 2000.
+The transaction is for the applicable hours as set forth herein on each Delivery Day for the Effective Date 15 Jul 2000 to the Termination Date 31 Jul 2000.

-The Floating Price for each Peak Hour during a Determination Period shall be the hourly locational marginal price for electricity delivered at the Western Hub of the Pennsylvania-New Jersey-Maryland Interconnection during the Peak hour as published by PJM Interconnection, LLC (“PJM”) on the PJM official web site currently located at ftp://www.pjm.com/pub/account/lmp/index.html, or any successor thereto, under the heading “PJM-Locational Marginal Pricing Files” (which after the appropriate date is selected, identifies the hourly prices next to the caption “Western Hub”).
+The Floating Price for each Peak hour during a Determination Period shall be the hourly locational marginal price for electricity delivered at the Western Hub of the Pennsylvania-New Jersey-Maryland Interconnection during the Peak hour as published by PJM Interconnection, LLC (“PJM”) on the PJM official web site currently located at ftp://www.pjm.com/pub/account/lmp/index.html, or any successor thereto, under the heading “PJM-Locational Marginal Pricing Files” (which after the appropriate date is selected, identifies the hourly prices next to the caption “Western Hub”).
 For purposes of determining the Floating Price for any Peak hour, if the price published or announced for a given hour and used or to be used by ENA to determine the Floating Price is subsequently corrected and the correction is published or announced by the person responsible for that publication or announcement within six (6) months of the original publication or announcement, either party may notify the other party of (i) that correction and (ii) the amount (if any) that is payable as a result of the correction.
 If, not later than six (6) months after publication or announcement of that correction, a party gives notice that an amount is so payable, the party that originally either received or retained such amount will, not later than three (3) Business Days after the effectiveness of that notice, pay, subject to any applicable conditions precedent, to the other party that amount, together with interest on that amount at the Interest Rate for the period from and including the day on which a payment originally was (or was not) made to but excluding the day of payment of refund or payment resulting from that correction.

+The Strike Price shall be $100.00 per MWh.

 The Strike Price is quoted in US Dollars per unit of volume, which will be the Contractual Currency.
 The unit of measure against which the price is quoted shall be megawatt-hours (MWh) and the Notional Quantity shall be in MW’s delivered in each applicable hour during the duration of the transaction.

 The transaction is for on-peak (“Peak”) hours on each Delivery Day beginning with the hour ending 0800 (7:00 a.m.) and concluding with the hour ending 2300 (11:00 p.m.)
 Eastern Prevailing Time.
 “Delivery Day” means a day during the term of the transaction that is a Monday, Tuesday, Wednesday, Thursday or Friday, excluding any day that is a NERC holiday.